List of automotive manufacturers by production: Overview

+2018–2020

+As OICA stopped publishing statistics of motor vehicle production by manufacturer post-2017, statistics for year 2020 only includes sales by manufacturer.
+All ten largest automakers by production as of 2017 remained in the top 10 positions before the 2021 merger between Fiat-Chrysler and the PSA Group.

 2017

 This is a list of largest manufacturers by production in 2017.

 2016

 This is a list of largest manufacturers by production in 2016.
 Some figures were amended in the 2017 report.